dereuromark/cakephp-codesniffer/README.md

 - You can specicy multiple source directories in case you want to create one output for certain parts of your code:
   `cake CodeSniffer.Md run /path1/,/path2,...`.
 - Leverage the exit codes 0,1,2 for Travis/Jenkins CI.
+- You can use shell aliasing to make the command shorter - even `md [/some/optional/path]` etc.

 For details and more tips see [github.com/phpmd/phpmd](https://github.com/phpmd/phpmd).